SajixInc/mongo2mongo/README.md

 ## Summary
- some times we have the data in server, but not in the local <br />in that time it is very useful to take the data from server database into local database
+ some times we have the data in server, but not in the local <br />in that time it is very useful to take the data from <br /> server database into local database